Lupa API Documentation

 directory and returns the full path.

-The returned path may be passed to io.open()
+The returned path may be passed to io.open().

 Parameters:

-: Optional the template root directory.
+directory: Optional the template root directory.
 The default value is “.”, which is the current working directory.

 See also: